John Hasted: Professional career and folk music

 Song collecting and sharing was an important part of the folk revival in the 1950s, and Hasted mentioned in his memoirs: "SING magazine afforded us the opportunity to print songs that we had collected 'in the field' - that is, folksong material from singers in the countryside or the industrial North.
 Collecting with magnetic tape recorders was only just beginning, the first machines were expensive and heavy, and there was not always electrical power in country cottages.. ..
 At first I collected songs by the old method of copying the words and music out on a notepad whilst the singer was singing them.
 Singers had been more patient with 'dictation' to Cecil Sharp than we found them to be fifty years later.
 I soon devised a shorthand of my own, but even so I couldn't easily keep up with the singers.
 One session up in Eskdale became inextricably entangled with the annual docking of lambs' tails.
 'I can dock they tails quicker tha what 'ee can lam they songs' and blood spilt all over the notebook."

 As the folk song revival gained momentum, it gave rise to many questions such as how much emphasis be should put on singing British material.
 Some members of the group favoured English songs primarily and suggested performing them in local dialect and in the traditional style.
 However, there were others who preferred to sing the blues with only slight concessions to the English idiom.
 Hasted found himself straddling these extremes, as he loved the music of Leadbelly and Woody Guthrie, but he also favoured the melodies of traditional ballads and the heritage of industrial song.
+In 1954, he was the musical director for Unity Theatre's production of Dick Diamond's Reedy River, a celebration of the 1891 Australian shearers' strike.

 At the same time as these questions were being resolved, Hasted had not abandoned his interest in political songs and he kept working with the London Youth Choir.
 In 1955 the choir was invited to the Warsaw International Youth Festival, and Hasted went as its conductor.
 Unsurprisingly the choir did not take long to include a skiffle group as part of its performances.

 In 1956, during the Suez Crisis, there were a number of demonstrations in London, and Hasted, participating in one of these was singing protest songs in Whitehall when his trusty Martin guitar was broken by an overzealous policeman.
 Hasted did not let this setback stop him, he set out to build his own twelve-string guitar, an instrument that was unobtainable in Britain at the time.
 He used the remains of his Martin guitar and parts from another old six-string.